 Understand the risk factors that come with rural living and stay prepared for worst-case scenarios.
 While most city folks have experienced the consumer frenzy that precedes severe weather events, few know what it’s like to prepare for the likes in rural settings.

 For those that live miles outside town, the effects of a snowstorm or hurricane can be lasting.
 Rural people also have fewer backup options when it comes to shopping.
 Those that wait to the last minute to grab essentials may be met with empty shelves and sparse alternatives.

 Experienced country folks will tell you that it’s always best to stock up.
 A pantry full of nonperishable foods and other staples is guaranteed to help you fair the storm.
 You might also consider investing in a generator or alternative heat sources, such as a wood or pellet stove.
 In remote areas, it can take days or even weeks before storm crews clear your road and restore your electricity.

 Some rural transfers might feel like their move feels a bit like downsizing.
 Sure, there are fewer gyms, clubs, restaurants, and entertainment venues, but a lack of institutions does necessarily translate to a lack of opportunities.

 Don’t get discouraged if your homestead isn’t as productive as you imagined or you’re not developing as many friendships as you feel you had in the city.
 It takes time to get established and find your shoo-in in any society.
 Rural living is no exception.

-Don’t Believe the Tall TalesDon’t allow the social and economic stereotypes regarding rural Americans polarize your view of the country.
+Don’t allow the social and economic stereotypes regarding rural Americans polarize your view of the country.
 Rural America is more diverse, affluent, and progressive than most believe.
 We strongly recommend that anyone who’s thinking of moving to the country engage in a trial visit or two.
 If anything, your stay may help some of your misconceptions.